apache/datasketches-website/docs/MajorSketchFamilies.md

 <img class="doc-img-full" src="{{site.docs_img_dir}}/quantiles/TimeSpentHistogram.png" alt="TimeSpentHistogram" />

 There are two different families of quantiles sketches, the original [quantiles/DoublesSketch](https://github.com/apache/incubator-datasketches-java/blob/master/src/main/java/org/apache/datasketches/quantiles/DoublesSketch.java), which can be operated either on-heap or off-heap, and is also available in a Java Generic form for arbitrary comparable objects.
-It is only available in Java.

 Later we developed the [kll/KllFloatsSketch](https://github.com/apache/incubator-datasketches-java/blob/master/src/main/java/org/apache/datasketches/kll/KllFloatsSketch.java)  (Named after its authors), which is also a quantiles sketch, that achieves near optimal small size for a given accuracy.
-It is only available on-heap.
-It is available in Java, C++ and Python.

 ## Frequent Items / Heavy Hitters Sketches

 ### [Frequent Items Sketches]({{site.docs_dir}}/Frequency/FrequentItemsOverview.html): Finding the Heavy Hitter Objects from a Stream
-It is very useful to be able to scan a stream of objects, such as song titles, and be able to quickly identify those items that occur most frequently.
-The term <i>Heavy Hitter</i> is defined to be an item that occurs more frequently than some fractional share of the overall count of items in the stream including duplicates.
+It is very useful to be able to scan a stream of objects, such as song titles, and be able to quickly identify those titles that occur most frequently.
+The term <i>Heavy Hitter</i> is defined to be an item that occurs more frequently than its fair share of occurrences.
+This "fair share" is simply the total count of all occurrences of all items divided by the number of distinct items.
 Suppose you have a stream of 1M song titles, but in that stream there are only 100K song titles that are unique.
-If any single title consumes more than 10% of the stream elements it is a Heavy Hitter, and the 10% is a threshold parameter we call epsilon.
+If any single title consumes more than 10% of the stream elements it is a Heavy Hitter.
+The 10% is a threshold parameter we call epsilon.

 The accuracy of a Frequent Items Sketch is proportional to the configured size of the sketch, the larger the sketch, the smaller is the epsilon threshold that can detect Heavy Hitters.
 This sketch is available in two forms, as the [frequencies/LongsSketch](https://github.com/apache/incubator-datasketches-java/blob/master/src/main/java/org/apache/datasketches/frequencies/LongsSketch.java) used for processing a stream of tuples {*long*, weight}, and the [frequencies/ItemsSketch](https://github.com/apache/incubator-datasketches-java/blob/master/src/main/java/org/apache/datasketches/frequencies/ItemsSketch.java) used for processing tuples of {*T*, weight}, where *T* is arbitrary, uniquely identifyable object.
 These sketches are aggregating sketches in that the frequency of occurances of an item (or *long* key), is accumulated as the stream is processed.
-These sketches are available in Java, C++ and Python.

 ### [Frequent Distinct Tuples Sketch]({{site.docs_dir}}/Frequency/FrequentDistinctTuplesSketch.html): Finding the Heavy Hitter tuples from a Stream.
 Suppose our data is a stream of pairs {IP address, User ID} and we want to identify the IP addresses that have the most distinct User IDs.
 Or conversely, we would like to identify the User IDs that have the most distinct IP addresses.
 This is a common challenge in the analysis of big data and the FDT sketch helps solve this problem using probabilistic techniques.

 More generally, given a multiset of tuples with *N* dimensions *{d1,d2, d3, …, dN}*, and a primary subset of dimensions *M < N*, our task is to identify the combinations of *M* subset dimensions that have the most frequent number of distinct combinations of the *N - M* non-primary dimensions.

-The [fdt/FdtSketch](https://github.com/apache/incubator-datasketches-java/blob/master/src/main/java/org/apache/datasketches/fdt/FdtSketch.java) is currently only available in Java, but because it is an extension of the Tuple Sketch family, it inherits many of the same properties: it can operate both on-heap and off-heap, includes both Union and Intersection operators, has both immutable compact, and updatable representations.
+The [fdt/FdtSketch](https://github.com/apache/incubator-datasketches-java/blob/master/src/main/java/org/apache/datasketches/fdt/FdtSketch.java) is currently only available in Java, but because it is an extension of the Tuple Sketch family, it inherits many of the same properties: it can operate both on-heap and off-heap, it includes both Union and Intersection operators, and it has both immutable compact and updatable representations.

 ### Frequent Directions: Distributed, mergeable Singular Value Decomposition
-Part of a new separate sketches-vector package, Frequent Directions is in many ways a generalization of the Frequent Items sketch to handle vector data.
+Part of a new separate datasketches-vector component, Frequent Directions is in many ways a generalization of the Frequent Items sketch in order to handle vector data.
 This sketch computes an approximate singular value decomposition (SVD) of a matrix, providing a projection matrix that can be used for dimensionality reduction.
-SVD is a key technique in many recommender systems, providing shopping suggestions based on a customer's past purchases compared with other similar customers.
+SVD is a key technique in many recommender systems, such as providing shopping suggestions based on a customer's past purchases compared with other similar customers.
 This sketch is still experimental and feedback from interested users would be welcome.
 This sketch can be found in the [Vector](https://github.com/apache/incubator-datasketches-vector) repository dedicated to vector and matrix sketches.
-This sketch is only available in Java.

 ## Sampling Sketches

-### [Sampling Sketches]({{site.docs_dir}}/Sampling/ReservoirSampling.html): Uniform Sampling of a Stream into a fixed size space
+### [Sampling Sketches]({{site.docs_dir}}/Sampling/ReservoirSampling.html): Uniform and Weighted Sampling of a Stream into a fixed size space
-This family of sketches implements an enhanced version of the famous Reservoir sampling algorithm and extends it with the capabilities that large-scale distributed systems really need: mergability (even with different sized sketches), uses Java Generics so that the base classes can be trivially extended for any input type (even polymorphic types), and an extensible means of performing serialization and deserialization.
+This family of sketches implements an enhanced version of the famous Reservoir sampling algorithm and extends it with the capabilities that large-scale distributed systems really need: mergability (even with different sized sketches).
+The Java implementaion uses Java Generics so that the base classes can be trivially extended for any input type (even polymorphic types), and also enables an extensible means of performing serialization and deserialization.

 The [sampling/ReservoirLongsSketch](https://github.com/apache/incubator-datasketches-java/blob/master/src/main/java/org/apache/datasketches/sampling/ReservoirLongsSketch.java) accepts a stream of *long* values as identifiers with a weight of one, and produces a result Reservoir of a pre-determined size that represents a uniform random sample of the stream.